smithadam7/DiscordStockBot_1.0/README.md

 # DiscordStockBot_1.0
-# Outdated Discord bot that would retrieve any live stock quote based on
-#   the ticker symbol that the user input into the discord chat
+# Outdated Discord bot that retrieves any live stock quote based on the ticker symbol that the user input into the discord chat